- The Big Winner: Titanium Court by AP Thomson swept both the Grand Prize and Excellence in Design.

 The alt.ctrl.GDC Award, which recognizes games utilizing unconventional and accessible alternative physical controllers, was awarded to Todo Normal’s ‘ProyectoEXO’.

-What is the IGF Award?
+What is the IGF?